-If you are getting paid to take food photos, guess what?
-You ARE in the business of photography, so you better figure out the laws in your area to make sure you are doing everything by the book.
+If you are getting paid to take any type of photos, guess what?
+You ARE in the business of photography my friend, so you better figure out the laws in your area to make sure you are doing everything by the book.

 I am based in California, so I am going to specifically talk about how I set up my business.
 If you are in another country, things could be very different for you to set up your business, so please seek professional advice about your situation.

-What It Means To Become A Food Photographer The Right Way
+What It Means To Become A Photographer The Right Way

 Government agencies get a lot of money by taxing individuals and businesses.
 So if you are making money, there’s probably some government agencies that wants a percentage of what you made.